ReviewsGallop Gables Condo Review: Future en bloc potential?

 There is even a squash court.
 Admittedly, the floor has seen better days but it is still a nice addition to the facilities on offer.

-Further down at the basement, there is even a table tennis table!
+Further down in the basement, there is even a table tennis table!

 We like the ground floor units at this block as it faces lots of greenery and has a sizeable patch of grass for the kids to run around and play in.